The Two Sides of Embracing Enterprise Complexity

 Reliance on tribal knowledge as the documentation of enterprise processes is risky and expensive.
 So why is it so prevalent?
 I think it’s because we have no choice but to make things work and it’s easy to forget how hard it was to solve a problem when another rises immediately to the top of the todo list.

 As shocking as it may be for an enterprise to lose key personnel, life goes on.
 Like any wound, the gaping hole left in the enterprise eventually rewires.
-The healed wound may result in something not quite as good as before, maybe better, but most likely different.
+The healed wound may result in something not quite as good as before, or maybe better, but most likely different.
 Some opportunities were lost during the healing process, but hopefully something was learned and new doors were opened.

 One of the most highly effective methodologies for starting a DDD process is with a hurricane of an approach appropriately called event storming.
 The idea is to expose all issues in the context of a software project upfront in order to to avoid those big surprises that pop up halfway through development.